rootsdev/RootSnap/README.md

 The purpose of this project is to demonstrate an easy way to create applications that access FamilySearch using the [FamilySearch javascript SDK](https://github.com/rootsdev/familysearch-javascript-sdk).

-Once it is complete, you will be able to sign in to the FamilySearch sandbox (requires a sandbox account), get a list of your ancestors, view photos that have been uploaded to your ancestors, and upload new photos.
+It demonstrates signing in to the FamilySearch sandbox (requires a sandbox account), getting a list of your ancestors, viewing photos that have been uploaded, and uploading new photos.

 This application makes use of the following technologies: